fermenreq/api-rest/README.md

 from services import app as application
 ```

-## 6.Serving static content from outside of the WAR (Apache Tomcat)
+## 6. Serving static content from outside of the WAR (Apache Tomcat)

 This method can be used to serve images, JS, CSS, JSON, PDFs and even static HTML web pages.
 Tomcat will serve any static content from a WAR file using the DefaultServlet.
 Tommcat can be configured to read files from anywhere on disk and serve them on an specific URL.
 This configuration is completly separete from you app config.